patmorin/us/responses-jctb-i.md

 **Authors' Response**

-We have have changed removed the "vertex" qualifier here.
+We have have removed the "vertex" qualifier here.
 We have also changed the first paragraph of the paper to use this more natural definition of $\ell$-ranking.
 The alternative definition (which is more useful in proofs) is now included as an observation.

 **Referee 1 Comment**